 Coverage amounts for Private Pension employers are based on W2 earnings from the previous calendar year.
-Private pension employers will submit earnings through the Employer Transaction (ETA) See the Employer Procedure Manual for additional guidance.
+Securian Financial will contact Private Pension employers in February of each year to obtain annual earnings.

 Chapter 5: Cost of Insurance

 Cost to Employee